Macdonald-Koornwinder moments and the two-species exclusion process: Askey-Wilson polynomials and Koornwinder polynomials at

 where $w$ denotes the Askey-Wilson density. \end{definition}

 \begin{remark} When $q=t$, Koornwinder polynomials are sometimes called \emph{Macdonald's 9th variation of Schur functions associated with Askey-Wilson polynomials} \cite{Noumi}. \end{remark}

 For Askey-Wilson polynomials, the $k$th moment $\mu_k$ is defined to be the integral of $x^k$ (here $x = \frac{z+z^{-1}}{2}$) with respect to the Askey-Wilson density.
 For the multivariate Koornwinder polynomials, there are several ways that we could define moments.
 One way would be to integrate a monomial in $x_1,\dots, x_m$ (here we set $x_i = \frac{z_i+z_i^{-1}}{2}$) with respect to the Koornwinder density \eqref{eq:K}.
-Following a suggestion of Eric Rains \cite{Rains}, we will instead define our Koornwinder moments by integrating Schur functions in the $x_i$'s with respect to \eqref{eq:K}.
+Following a suggestion of Eric Rains \cite{Rains}, we will instead define our Koornwinder moments by integrating Schur polynomials $s_{\lambda}(x_1,\dots,x_m)$ with respect to \eqref{eq:K}.

 \begin{definition} Let $I_k(f(x_1,\dots,x_m);a,b,c,d;q,q)$ denote the result of integrating the function $f(x_1,\dots,x_m)$ with respect to the Koornwinder density \eqref{eq:K}.
 We define the \emph{Koornwinder moment}